RadostinKirov/MoviesLibrary/README.md

     - There are two shared components (MovieCard, SearchBox)
     - For sharing data between the components a Context is used
     - Communication with the server goes through a service located in the service folder

+    //Still TODO
+    //   - Fix the error handling when server error during search
+    //   - Display the loaded information for Rating and Comment during Details load